-You can get free credit reports from various credit monitoring websites to check for late payments and other negative information.
+You can get free credit reports from various credit monitoring websites to check for late payments, missing payments and other negative information.

 However, these free credit monitoring sites come with limitations.
 Many don’t offer reports from all main credit bureaus, so you may have to sign up for multiple accounts to access these credit reports.

 The Fair Credit Reporting Act requires that all three major credit bureaus provide you with one free credit report per year.
-You can get this report at AnnualCreditReport.com.
+You can get this report through a credit reporting agency or website like AnnualCreditReport.com.